elijah-potter/harper/README.md

 If you want to use Harper on your machine, you will want to look at the [documentation for `harper-ls`](./harper-ls/README.md), the Language Server Protocol implementation.

+## Performance Issues

+We consider long lint times bugs.
+If you encounter any significant performance issues, please create an issue on the topic.